woodnsec/IoT-Forensics/finalreport.md

 Upon concluding our experiments, we found that the best means of acquiring forensically-relevant data from IoT devices is to use a more traditional approach.
 This entails gathering information directly from the device via the creation and examination of an image.
 When that is not possible, other disciplines of forensics can be utilized, such as mobile and cloud forensics.

 Since the principle barrier to the creation of an IoT forensic framework standard is the mass diversity between the hardware and storage capabilities of IoT devices, we recommend introducing production standards in the field.
 This would allow toolkits to be created that can support multiple devices of a similar creed.

+Due to the amount of data that gets offloaded from IoT devices to the cloud, legislation and procedures must be enacted that enable authorized investigators to gain access to that data.

+The wide variety of IoT device types and data gathering capabilities means it may be difficult for investigators to identify which devices bear forensically-relevant information.
+An open-source library that details what general information is stored on each device will help investigators target only the devices that are likely to be relevant to the investigation.